elahekhodaverdi/Network-Simulator/docs/Phase2/Port.md

 ## Port Class

-The `Port` class represents a network port within a router, managing the sending and receiving of packets.
-It is designed to be part of a simulated network environment where communication occurs between different nodes and routers.
-The class provides both public methods and signals/slots, using Qt's `QObject` for event-driven programming.
+The `Port` class represents a network port within a router, responsible for managing the sending and receiving of packets.
+It is designed to function as part of a simulated network environment, enabling communication between nodes and routers.
+The class integrates with Qt's `QObject` to support event-driven programming through signals and slots.

 ### Fields

 1. **`m_number`**:
-   - Stores the port number of the port.
+   - Stores the unique identifier (number) for the port.
-   - This number uniquely identifies the port in the router.

 2. **`m_numberOfPacketsSent`**:
-   - Keeps track of the number of packets sent by the port.
+   - Tracks the total number of packets sent from this port.
-   - This is incremented each time a packet is sent through this port.
+   - Incremented with each successful packet transmission.

 3. **`m_routerIP`**:
-   - Holds the IP address of the router or the pc that the port belongs to.
+   - Holds the IP address of the router or PC to which the port belongs.

-   - Used for identifying which router the port is part of.
+4. **`m_isInterASConnection`**:
+   - Boolean flag indicating if the port connects to a different Autonomous System (AS).
+   - Default value is `false`.

 ### Methods Explanation

 1. **Constructor**:
-   The `Port` class provides a constructor to initialize a new port:
+   Initializes the `Port` object with default values.
    - **`Port(QObject *parent = nullptr)`**:
-     Initializes the port with default values and optionally sets the parent object in a Qt-based application.
+     Creates a new port and optionally sets its parent object.

 2. **`sendPacket(const PacketPtr_t &data, uint8_t port_number)`**:
-   - This method sends a packet through the port if the provided `port_number` matches the port's number.
+   - Sends a packet if the provided `port_number` matches the port's number.
-   - It emits the `packetSent` signal when a packet is sent and increments the `m_numberOfPacketsSent` counter.
+   - Emits the `packetSent` signal and increments `m_numberOfPacketsSent`.

 3. **`receivePacket(const PacketPtr_t &data)`**:
-   - This method handles the reception of a packet and emits the `packetReceived` signal.
+   - Processes an incoming packet and emits the `packetReceived` signal with the packet data and port number.
-   - It logs the reception of the packet, indicating the port number and router IP.

 4. **`getPortNumber()`**:
-   - Returns the port number of the port.
+   - Returns the port's unique identifier.

 5. **`getRouterIP()`**:
-   - Returns the IP address of the router associated with the port.
+   - Retrieves the IP address of the router or PC associated with this port.

 6. **`setPortNumber(uint8_t number)`**:
-   - Sets the port number of the port.
+   - Assigns a unique number to the port.

 7. **`setRouterIP(QString routerIP)`**:
-   - Sets the IP address of the router associated with the port.
+   - Assigns an IP address to the router or PC associated with the port.

+8. **`setIsInterASConnection()`**:
+   - Marks the port as part of an inter-AS connection.

+9. **`isInterAsConnection()`**:
+   - Returns `true` if the port is an inter-AS connection, otherwise `false`.

 ### Signals

-1. **`void packetSent(const PacketPtr_t &data)`**:
+1. **`packetSent(const PacketPtr_t &data)`**:
-   - A Qt signal emitted when a packet is successfully sent from the port.
+   - Emitted when a packet is successfully sent through the port.

-2. **`void packetReceived(const PacketPtr_t &data, uint8_t port_number)`**:
+2. **`packetReceived(const PacketPtr_t &data, uint8_t port_number)`**:
-   - A Qt signal emitted when a packet is received at the port, carrying the packet data and port number.
+   - Emitted when a packet is received by the port, providing the packet data and port number.